 Modern software development practices require deployment of a well functioning software in production as soon or often as possible.
 For example, agile methodologies directly enforce this behavior by having teams working on small increments and deploying to production after each sprint (read: Test Automation Strategy in Agile Projects).

 Days when the development team would be developing a piece of software for months, then pass it to QA, UAT and all down the line to production, do not longer exist.
 These days, the emphasis is on having a well-functioning software and never allowing situations which could endanger software quality, such as when essential software changes are introduced at the end of the release cycle.
 This is where Continuous Integration comes into use.

 What is CI?

-CI is a practice which enforces frequent integration of tested code to the stable branch of your test automation project.
+CI is a practice which enforces frequent integration of tested code to the stable branch of your project.
 I would especially emphasize “tested code”, since that means that a feature developed on a separate branch is also tested and as such, is integrated to the stable branch.

 Who Is Doing CI?

 In general, DevOps engineers are usually assigned to setup the CI pipeline.
 Nowadays, the role of a DevOps engineer is very similar to a test engineer since both ensure process and software quality.
 I usually say that QA and production is the closest meeting point with the client.
 In that sense, CI provides very powerful tools for test engineers to enhance overall process and software quality by actively participating in the following areas:

 - Test automation – a couple of years ago, there was a discussion about manual testing vs. automation testing.
 With CI, test automation becomes indispensable, this will eventually save a lot of precious time to focus on other testing tasks.
 It is also worth saying that manual testing and automation testing cannot be mutually exclusive.